MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-msaa.md

 UI Automation supports custom controls, which are identified by the [**UIA\_CustomControlTypeId**](uiauto-controltype-ids.md) constant and can be described by the [**IUIAutomationElement::CurrentLocalizedControlType**](/windows/desktop/api/UIAutomationClient/nf-uiautomationclient-iuiautomationelement-get_currentlocalizedcontroltype) (or [**IUIAutomationElement::CachedLocalizedControlType**](/windows/desktop/api/UIAutomationClient/nf-uiautomationclient-iuiautomationelement-get_cachedlocalizedcontroltype)) property.

-The following table maps Microsoft Active Accessibility[object roles](object-roles.md) to UI Automation control types.
+The following table maps Microsoft Active Accessibility [object roles](object-roles.md) to UI Automation control types.